-In 2006, she toured the world with her critically acclaimed film about rebellious young Israelis, “Jericho’s Echo: Punk Rock in the Holy Land.”
-When she’s not gallivanting around the globe with film projects, she is a media educator, lecturer, and columnist.
-Liz moved to New York from the San Francisco Bay Area, where she ran an organization teaching filmmaking skills and media literacy to underserved youth.
+Liz moved to New York from the San Francisco Bay Area, where she ran an organization teaching filmmaking skills and media literacy to at-risk youth, and helped develop a national media literacy curriculum with the US Department of Education.
 She also served on the Board of Directors of the Bay Area Women in Film and TV.
+Her professional history is in designing award-winning websites and multimedia educational software.